 Opposed to this obscene laughter of the ethno-capitalist is the anxious laughter after the joke about war and genocide has been told.
 This anxious laughter is an interval in the laugher of the ethno-capitalist, reminding us that this obscene laughter is not all that exists.
 The joke about war and genocide interrupts the stalemate of the post-war period in Bosnia and Herzegovina.
 It is always a matter of risk and decision if, when and to whom to tell the joke about war and genocide.
 Such joke is a very economical means of opening a critical discussion around the topics, which are seldom discussed in public, as well as of creating space to discuss the unease created by these jokes.

-The Working group ‘Jokes, war and genocide' was set up in 2012 in Tuzla, Bosnia and Herzegovina, to explore the jokes about war and genocide as specific forms of witnessing.
-In doing so, the group has posited that ‘[t]he jokes we have collected and analysed testify to the unconscious of war and genocide, which is located in jokes, and our task is to explore that unconscious part'.
-The unconscious of the war and genocide that the group has encountered in its work has been the predominant denial, in Bosnia and Herzegovina, of the existence of the jokes on genocide.
-Moreover, the main objection that has been raised was the conjunction ‘AND' being put between ‘joke' and ‘genocide'.
+The Working group 'Jokes, war and genocide' was set up in 2012 in Tuzla, Bosnia and Herzegovina, to explore the jokes about war and genocide specific forms of witnessing.
+In doing so, the group has posited that '[t] he jokes we have collected and analysed testify to the unconscious of war and genocide, which is located in jokes, and our task is to explore that unconscious part'.
+The unconscious of the war and the genocide that the group has encountered in the predominant denial, in Bosnia and Herzegovina, of the existence of the jokes on genocide.
+In addition, the main objection that has been raised is the conjunction 'AND' being put between 'joke' and 'genocide'.
 Therefore, in July 2015, the group has posited the following:

-We have come together in this working group to acknowledge the existence of the joke on genocide.
-In his 1905 text Jokes and their Relationship to the Unconscious, Freud's analysis of the structure and psychical purposes of jokes allows us to posit the joke on genocide as a commemorative practice.
+We have come together in this working group to acknowledge the existence of the genocide.
+In his 1905 text Jokes and their relationship to the Unconscious , Freud's analysis of the structure and psychic uses of jokes allows us to posit the joke on a genocide as a commemorative practice.
 Freud proposes a distinction that continues to be crucial for our work; the joke is made, and the comic is found.
-This pluralisation of commemorative register problematizes the dominant regimes of commemorating genocide in Bosnia and Herzegovina today, and promotes the joke as engaging and exiting the repetition of grievance and affect, which robs the victim of the capacity to grieve.
+This pluralisation of the commemorative register problematizes the dominant regimes of commemorating the genocide in Bosnia and Herzegovina today, and promotes the joke as engaging and exiting the repetition of grievance and affect, which robs the victim of the capacity to grieve.
 In other words, the joke constructs a new position from which a subject can mourn a loss and lay a melancholic identification to rest.

 The dominant commemorative practices insist on the ethnification of the victim, rendering any other metaphorization of terms like Srebrenica-the privileged signifier of the Bosnian genocide-impossible.
 The subject is demarcated always exclusively ethnic, thus causing it to disavow its own past.
 Through such an ethnification victims become included into a reified imagined past that was never their own, whilst being entwined in the privatization logic that followed the war.
 Walter Benjamin in his thesis VI on the philosophy of history writes:

-To articulate the past historically does not mean to recognize it "the way it really was" (Ranke).
-It means to seize hold of a memory as it flashes up at a moment of danger.
-Historical materialism wishes to retain that image of the past which unexpectedly appears to man singled out by history at a moment of danger.
+To articulate the past historically does not mean to recognize it "the way it was really" (Ranke).
+It means to seize a memory as it flashes up a moment of danger.
+Historical materialism wishes to retain that image which unexpectedly appears to man singled out by history at a moment of danger.
 The danger affects both the content of tradition and its receivers.
-The same threat hangs over both: that of becoming a tool for the ruling classes.
-In every era the attempt must be made anew to wrest tradition away from conformism that is about to overpower it.
-The Messiah comes not only as the redeemer, he comes as the subdue of the Antichrist.
+The same threat hangs over both: that becomes a tool for the ruling classes.
+In every era the attempt must be made anew to wrest the tradition away from conformism that is about to overpower it.
+The Messiah comes not only as a redeemer, but also as a subdue of the Antichrist.
 Only that historian will have the gift of fanning the spark of hope in the past who is firmly convinced that even the dead will not be safe from the enemy if he wins.
-And this enemy has not ceased to be victorious.

 This quote pinpoints the stalemate that dominant commemorative practices in Bosnia and Herzegovina create today.
 Freud claims that the joke liberates pleasure by getting rid of inhibitions.
-Jokes either strengthen the purpose that they serve, by assisting them with impulses that are kept suppressed, or they put themselves entirely at the service of suppressed purposes.
-The suppression that the Working Group has encountered in its work go along the lines of labelling ‘joke and genocide' as insulting, or pejorative, or impossible.
-In order to understand this, I propose to start form the title of Freud's book, particularly from the conjunction ‘AND'.
-This conjunction draws attention to the two mutually linked dimensions in Freud's work on jokes: the dimension of subjectivity and the dimension of discourse.
-Central in the interplay between these two dimensions-as that which knots these two dimensions-is pleasure that the joke produces, in the displacement and condensation of signifiers in our speech.
+Jokes is either strengthening the purpose that they serve, assisting them with impulses that are kept suppressed, or they put themselves entirely at the service of suppressed purposes.
+The suppression that the Working Group has encountered in its work go along the lines of 'joke and genocide' as insulting, or pejorative, or impossible.
+In order to understand this, I propose to start form the title of Freud's book, especially from the conjunction 'AND'.
+This conjunction draws attention to the two mutually linked dimensions of Freud's work on jokes: the dimension of subjectivity and the dimension of discourse.

 Pleasure is produced as slippage between these two dimensions, joke being at the same time in the domains of sense and non-sense: ‘Anyone who has allowed the truth to slip out in an unguarded moment is in fact glad to be free of pretense.'

-Freud introduces the ‘principle of assistance' as the mobilisation of pleasure in jokes, as fore-pleasure that produces new pleasure by lifting suppressions and repressions.
+Freud introduces the 'principle of assistance' as the mobilization of pleasure in jokes, as fore-pleasure that produces new pleasure by lifting suppressions and repressions.

-A joke has its stages: it begins as a play in free use of words and thoughts; encountering its sanction by reason as non-sensical, it changes into jest to retain sources of pleasure and be able to achieve fresh pleasure from the liberation of non-sense; then it comes to the help of thoughts to strengthen them against critical judgment by ‘principle of confusion of sources of pleasure'; and finally, it comes to the help of major purposes that are combatting suppression, in order to lift their internal inhibitions by the principle of ‘fore-pleasure'.
+A joke has its stages: it begins as a play in free words and thoughts; Encouragement of sanction by reason as non-sensical, it changes into jest to be retain sources of pleasure and be able to realize pleasure from the liberation of non-sense; It is not so difficult for them to understand the principles of confusion of sources of pleasure. and finally, it comes to help the major purposes of combatting suppression, in order to lift their internal inhibitions by the principle of 'fore-pleasure'.

 The discourse is grounded, worsened by the nonsense of the joke; speech is liberated from communication.
 And this reveals the progression of subjectivity in the joke.

-New social bond, in the direction of which the joke about war and genocide points us, is possible.
-The joke reminds us that in the face of the anonymity of the victim stands the proper name of the subject.
-In the passage to the subject, the joke also reminds us, even the closed circuit of the commemoration must be engaged in order to be traversed.
+New social bond, in the direction of which joke about war and genocide points us, is possible.
+The joke reminds us that in the face of the victim stands the proper name of the subject.
+In the passage to the subject, the joke also reminds us, even in the closed circuit of the commemoration must be engaged in order to be traversed.
 In other words, the joke reminds us that genocide can be mourned.

-To illustrate this, here is one of the responses to the jokes that we have collected and analysed:
+To illustrate this, here is one of the responses to the jokes that we have collected and analyzed:

 How do you feel when you hear such a joke?

-If anything, jokes on genocide cannot be said to be lying about or denying genocide; quite the opposite, these jokes make us confront genocide all too closely, albeit through a certain distance that the joke creates.
+If anything, jokes on genocide can not be said about lying or denying genocide; quite the opposite, these jokes make us confront genocide all too closely, albeit through a certain distance that the joke creates.

 It seems apposite to conclude with another response, this time by Šejla Šehabović, a Bosnian woman writer.
-Having herself participated in one of our public classrooms, she took up the invitation to work with us on the material we have collected and analysed.
-Particularly inspired by this previous response, this is an excerpt of the text she wrote:
+Having herself participated in one of our public classrooms, she took up the invitation to work with us on the material we collected and analyzed.
+Particularly inspired by this previous response, this is an excerpt from the text she wrote:

 See: Freud, S. Jokes and their Relationship to the Unconscious.

-Here I refer to the constitutional changes made in 1994, where socially-owned property ('društvena svojina') becomes state-owned in order to facilitate privatization, whilst discursively erasing traces of labour, commonality and solidarity that produced such property.
+Here I refer to the constitutional changes made in 1994, where socially-owned property (' društvena svojina ') becomes the state-owned in order to privatize, whilst discursively erasing traces of labor, commonality and solidarity that produced such property

 See: Benjamin, W. Illuminations.
 Schocken Books, 1968.